What makes Jackson the City with Soul?

 Jackson is a mecca for artists to express themselves.
 Legendary authors like Eudora Welty, Richard Wright and Margaret Walker Alexander called Jackson home.
 A plethora of artistic expressions exist throughout the "City with Soul" even the traffic signal boxes are included.
 Gallery 1 is a cultural meeting place where Art educates and enlightens the community.
 Offbeat showcases minority artists’ work as an alternative culture store.

 Jackson was at the forefront of so many events that have shaped America.
 It was the center of attention during the Civil War, in which Grant burned the city down three times.
 After the fires, the only things left standing were chimneys, this lead to the city’s nickname "Chimneyville".
 Monumental events are recognized throughout the city with Mississippi Freedom Trail Markers.
 Medgar Evers served as the first Field Secretary for the NAACP in Mississippi and led the charge for voter registration that eventually cost him his life.
 The home where he was assassinated in 1963 serves as a museum that contains period furnishings, exhibits and family photographs.
-The home was used in the film Ghosts of Mississippi, which tells the story of the 1994 retrial and conviction of Evers' murderer, Byron de la Beckwith.
+The home was used in the film "Ghosts of Mississippi," which tells the story of the 1994 retrial and conviction of Evers' murderer, Byron de la Beckwith.

 Jackson is home to two Historically Black Colleges and Universities; Jackson State University (JSU) and Tougaloo College.
-JSU is the Urban University that has notoriety for producing legendary athletes like Walter Payton, its world renowned band, The Sonic Boom of the South and its role in the Civil Rights Movement.
+JSU is the Urban University that has a notoriety for producing legendary athletes like Walter Payton, its world-renowned band, The Sonic Boom of the South and its role in the Civil Rights Movement.
 Tougaloo College is recognized as "The Cradle of the Civil Rights Movement in Mississippi" because of the fundamental principles of freedom, equality and justice and America's promise.